bwHoloLens2/BayAreaHackathon-Solo-Project-/README.md

  - The users info and notes are stored in firestore
  - I use GPT3 to autocomplete the notes when you click ALT
  - Using a cool prompt to generate json I made NoteGPT Work
  - The Lofi Music is just *Stolen* cough. cough.
-I mean *Borrowed* from a stream in Freecodecamp
+I mean *Borrowed* from Freecodecamp

 # Things I would change in the future 🧐
 - Make my Firebase and Open AI credentials be private and as enviorment values ( I was too lazy )